PX4/PX4-user_guide/en/middleware/uxrce_dds.md

 :::note
 uXRCE-DDS replaces the [Fast-RTPS Bridge](https://docs.px4.io/v1.13/en/middleware/micrortps.html#rtps-dds-interface-px4-fast-rtps-dds-bridge) used in PX4 v1.13.
-If you were using the Fast-RTPS Bridge, please follow the [migration guidelines](#fast-rtps-to-uxrce-dds-migration-guidelines)
+If you were using the Fast-RTPS Bridge, please follow the [migration guidelines](#fast-rtps-to-uxrce-dds-migration-guidelines).
 :::

 PX4 uses uXRCE-DDS middleware to allow [uORB messages](../middleware/uorb.md) to be published and subscribed on a companion computer as though they were [ROS 2](../ros/ros2_comm.md) topics.